luisosorio3214/Machine-Learning-Project-R/Airline Statisfaction Analysis/Airline_Passenger_Satisfaction.md

-Our boosting algorithm after doing a grid search for the most optimal parameters in terms of the miss-classification rate returned an accuracy of 95.37%.
-Overall, the boosting model performed slightly under the Random Forest model which can be due to our parameter tuning.
+Our boosting algorithm after doing a grid search for the most optimal parameters in terms of the lowest miss-classification rate returned an accuracy of 95.37%.
+Overall, the boosting model performed slightly under the Random Forest accuracy model which can be due to our parameter tuning.
 Since Boosting still uses trees to classify an observation this can also explain why it handled the imbalanced satisfaction classes pretty well.

 ``` r
 Models = c('Logistic Regression', 'Random Forest', 'Boosting')